zitos97/Hypermobile-Joint-Protector/README.md

 These instructions will get you a copy of the project prototype and running on your local machine for your own development and testing purposes.
 The instructions also provide circuit diagrams (photos and .fzz) for rebuilding the prototype not only on Tinkercad but should also enable you to physically build a prototype (see Fritzing circuit .fzz and .ino code).

+More details on how to crochet your own stretch sensor can be found in the report (see .pdf file).

 The Media folder provides additional photos and videos of prototypes, experiments, materials, etc as reference.

 ### Prerequisites

-What things you need to install the software and how to install them:
+What you need to install the software and how to install them:

 * For the code that will be run on the microcontroller (LilyPad), you might work with the Arduino IDE which can be downloaded [here](https://www.arduino.cc/en/Main/Software).